jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 # Installing Tmux {#installation}

-For those using OS X or Linux, install [Homebrew](https://brew.sh/) (same instructions for both OS's), then run:
+For those using OS X or Linux, the easiest way to get it is to first install [Homebrew](https://brew.sh/) (same instructions for both OS's), then run:

 ```bash
 brew install tmux